 2. Sausage and Herb Stuffing

 The hearty bread, juicy sausage, and fresh herbs create a comforting side worth every effort.
-Stuffing made from scratch is so much better than boxed.
-Plus, it’s a breeze to prep ahead.
-You can prepare this dish a day or two in advance.
-Afterward, you’ll just need to heat it before serving.
+Stuffing made from scratch is so much better than boxed, and it’s a breeze to prep ahead.
+You can prepare this dish a day or two in advance, then just heat it before serving.

 Ingredients: